 Use a new condom every time you have vaginal, oral, or anal sex.
 Remember to use water-based or silicon-based lubricants with condoms.
 Oil-based products can break down the latex, increasing the risk of condom failure.

 Pre-exposure prophylaxis (PrEP) is a daily medication that an HIV-negative person can take to lower their risk of contracting HIV.
-According to the CDC, daily use of PrEP can lower the risk of contracting HIV through sex by more than 90 percent.
+According to the CDC, daily use of PrEP can lower the risk of contracting HIV through sex by

 Shared needles for drug use or tattoos can be a source of HIV transmission.
 Many communities offer needle exchange programs that provide clean needles to reduce the transmission of HIV and other infections such as hepatitis C. Make use of this resource as needed, and ask for help from a medical provider or social worker for drug misuse interventions.